BrandonDevMn/BrandonLinkTree/spec.md

-# Link Tree App Specification
+# Brandon's LinkTree App Specification

 ## Overview
-A simple, iOS-optimized Progressive Web App that displays a list of applications with their icons and names.
+A simple, iOS-optimized Progressive Web App that displays a collection of Brandon's applications with their icons and names.
 When users tap on a row, they navigate to that app's page or URL.

+## Implementation Status
+✅ **COMPLETED** - Full implementation based on this specification

 ## Core Functionality